iliaskarim/CocoaSoundCloudAPI/Usage.md

 		return [scAPI handleOpenRedirectURL:launchURL];
 	}

-As an alternative to authenticating using a browser you can also implement `-soundCloudAPI:preparedAuthorizationURL:` as follows to use the *user credentials flow*:
+As an alternative to authenticating using a browser you can also implement `-soundCloudAPIPreparedAuthorizationURL:` as follows to use the *user credentials flow*:

-	- (void)soundCloudAPI:(SCSoundCloudAPI *)scAPI preparedAuthorizationURL:(NSURL *)authorizationURL;
+	- (void)soundCloudAPIPreparedAuthorizationURL:(NSURL *)authorizationURL;
 	{
 		// open a view which asks the user for username & password
 		// example for iOS